mpalash/aliakbarmehta/pages/cv.md

 :   **Kone Säätiö**, COVID grant for organisations, working group Museum of Impossible Forms

 2020
+:   **State Art Prize** awarded to Museum of Impossible Forms, by the Ministry of Art and Culture, FI

+2020
 :   **Taiteen edistämiskeskus**, project grant, working group – Museum of Impossible Forms

+2019
+:   [Tutkijaliitto-palkinto](https://tutkijaliitto.fi/2019/12/09/tutkijaliiton-palkinnot-museum-of-impossible-forms-kulttuurikeskukselle-ja-ari-korhoselle/), awarded to Museum of Impossible Forms, by the Finnish Association of Researchers, FI

 2018
 :   **Kone Säätiö**, operational grant, working group – Museum of Impossible Forms, (2 years)